httpie/cli/docs/README.md

 ## HTTP method

-The name of the HTTP method comes right before the URL argument:
+HTTP methods determine the action to be performed when interacting with a web server.
+In HTTPie, the HTTP method is specified before the URL.
+It can be any of the standard HTTP methods (`GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `TRACE`, `PATCH` & `OPTIONS`) or a custom one.

+The following command shows how to send a request with `DELETE` method to URL `pie.dev/delete`:

 ```bash
 $ http DELETE pie.dev/delete
 ```

-Which looks similar to the actual `Request-Line` that is sent:
+This resembles to the actual `Request-Line` that is sent:

 ```http
 DELETE /delete HTTP/1.1
 ```

-In addition to the standard methods (`GET`, `POST`, `HEAD`, `PUT`, `PATCH`, `DELETE`, etc.), you can use custom method names, for example:
+The following command shows how to use a custom HTTP method `AHOY`:

 ```bash
 $ http AHOY pie.dev/post
 ```

-There are no restrictions regarding which request methods can include a body.
-You can send an empty `POST` request:
+HTTPie does not place any restrictions regarding which request methods can include a body.

+For instance, you can send an empty `POST` request as shown below:

 ```bash
 $ http POST pie.dev/post
 ```

-You can also make `GET` requests containing a body:
+You can also send a `GET` request with body.
+Here is an example of this:

 ```bash
 $ http GET pie.dev/get hello=world
 ```

-### Optional `GET` and `POST`
+### Defaults for the method argument

-The `METHOD` argument is optional, and when you don’t specify it, HTTPie defaults to:
+Specifying the method argument is optional.
+If not specified, it defaults to:

 - `GET` for requests without body
 - `POST` for requests with body

-Here we don’t specify any request data, so both commands will send the same `GET` request:
+This means that the following commands are equivalent:

 ```bash
 $ http GET pie.dev/get